TezDevContainers/smartpy-dc/README.md

 This will clone a copy of the template repository to a remote server (a 'codespace').
 When the codespace is created, an in-browser version of Visual Studio Code will provide you access to the repository.

 Your codespace should now be up and running.
-Everything you need to complete the tutorial, including smartpy, is pre-installed.
+Everything you need to complete the tutorial, including smartPy, is pre-installed.

 ## Visual Studio Code
 If you are new to Visual Studio Code, here are a few shortcuts and hints to help you to orient yourself